neondatabase/website/content/docs/guides/prisma.md

    }
    ```

-3. Add a `DATABASE_URL` variable to your `.env` file and set it to the Neon connection string that you copied in the previous step,  and add `?sslmode=require` to the end of the connection string.
+3. Add a `DATABASE_URL` variable to your `.env` file and it to the Neon connection string that you copied in the previous step.
+We also recommend adding `?sslmode=require` to the end of the connection string to ensure a secure connection.
+For more information about configurfing secure connections, see [Connect securely](/docs/connect/connect-securely).

    Your setting will appear similar to the following: